-Originally dedicated to the King’s furniture, the building is a distinguished edifice and museum of the 18th century.
-The Garde-meuble de la Couronne changed assignment after the french Revolution and hosted the naval administration during two centuries, hence its current name.
-In 2015, the Navy moves away and the state entrusts the management of the building to the Centre des Monuments Nationaux, who have been preparing its reopening to the public.
+The Garde-meuble de la Couronne changed use after the Revolution and for two centuries housed the administration of the Navy (hence its current name).
+In 2015, the Navy moved and the State entrusted the management of the building to the Centre des monuments nationaux, which organised its opening to the public.